LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Experiments

-Furthermore, Fig. \ref{fig.ld}(c) also provides readers with the quantitative results on the selection of MLP layers, which is another key aspect of our DWC design.
-It is evident that as the number of MLP layers increases, the performance of the student network shows a gradual improvement until it reaches a saturation point, after which its performance degrades due to over-fitting.
+\clr{In theory, greater confidence in the teacher network should lead to a better distillation of non-target class information into the student network.
+While the design of the DWC draws inspiration from differentiating DKD \cite{zhao2022decoupled} concerning $z^{\mathcal{S}}_k$, there remains an open question whether the confidence of the teacher network also exerts a significant influence on DWC.
+Therefore, we further validate the effectiveness of DWC using both $\boldsymbol{\Omega}^{\mathcal{S}}$ and $\boldsymbol{\Omega}^{\mathcal{T}}$ as inputs, with and without the incorporation of dropout layers, as shown in Fig. \ref{fig.ld}(b).} As anticipated, DWC yields superior performance when utilizing $\boldsymbol{\Omega}^{\mathcal{S}}$ as input, confirming the fundamental practicability of the core concept underlying our DWC design.
+Furthermore, Fig. \ref{fig.ld}(b) also provides readers with the quantitative results on the selection of MLP layers, which is another key aspect of our DWC design. \clr{It is evident that as the number of MLP layers increases, the performance of the student network shows a gradual improvement until reaching a saturation point, after which its performance degrades due to over-fitting.} Additionally, the inclusion of dropout layers does not appear to enhance the overall performance of DWC.
 Therefore, our DWC utilizes three MLP layers without dropout.